VictorBbt/VictorBbt/README.md

 <h2> Nice to meet you 👋</h2>

 <p align:"center" style="text-align: justify; margin: 0 50px; font-size: 17px;" >
+I am Victor Barberteguy, a coadvised PhD student at Google Deepmind and the Imagine group at ENPC.
+Before that, I graduated from Ecole Polytechnique, with a major in AI and Visual Computing and a minor in CyberPhysical systems 🇫🇷
-I am Victor Barberteguy, a graduate student from Ecole Polytechnique 🇫🇷 I am keen on Artificial Intelligence, Visual Computing and their many applications, especially in robotics 🤖, cognitive sciences 🧠 and art 🖼️ !
+I am keen on Artificial Intelligence and its many applications, especially in robotics 🤖, cognitive sciences 🧠 and art 🖼️ !
 </p>

 <br>